4 Ways To Determine The Correct Fuel Consumption

 This gives me a feeling of whether a measure or an influencing factor has a big or a small impact.

 Using the formulas to build such small and simple self-service estimation tools gives you a very good insight into the physical correlation of input and result.

 Having pointed this out to you, you will recognize these little guessing tools as you read the articles.
 Watch out for it!
 In some articles, I am going to provide some for download.

-A real vehicle and a roller dynamometer test rig equipped with a sophisticated control system, installed in a building with weather simulation capabilities, are required for a test bench drive.
+A test bench run requires a real vehicle and a roller dynamometer, equipped with a sophisticated control system, installed in a building with weather simulation capabilities.

 A test bench measurement combines the advantages of the consumption simulation and the measurement drive method.

 Carrying out such a measurement takes significantly more effort than the consumption simulation, but less than doing a measurement run on the road.

 The vehicle needs to be converted into the various states that are to be measured.
 Therefore, prototype parts need to be manufactured and installed in the vehicle.

 Since this is a stationary situation, data logging and measurement sensors in the vehicle can be hooked up to the test stand.

 Because it is a measurement with a real vehicle, there is no compromise of a simplified mathematical vehicle model.